lokeshpanthangi/lokeshpanthangi/README.md

 ---

-## 🎮 Beyond Code

-- 🏋️ Gym enthusiast
-- 🎮 Esports player
-- 🎲 Board game strategist
-- ✍️ Creative writer (RDR2 expansion author)

----

-## 💬 Get In Touch
+## Get In Touch

-I'm always open to discussing new projects, creative ideas, or opportunities to be part of your visions.
+I'm always open to discussing new projects, creative ideas, or opportunities to collaborate.
+Whether you're building something innovative or just want to chat about the latest in AI/ML, feel free to reach out!

 <div align="center">